UP | HOME

 Somehow, the West went from having walkable cities and being relatively pro-Georgism and pro-eugenics in the early 20th century to car-centric cities, mortgage-based economies, anti-eugenics, and a myriad of social delusions in the early 21st century.
 It’s sad to think that humanity was on the right track for both Georgism and Eugenics having wide popular support, and nowadays both concepts have low public support, due to collectively ingrained morals and ignorance that prevent the concepts from having greater acceptance.
 The first half of the 1900s also oversaw both the League of Nations and the United Nations.
 Both of these attempts would’ve been the perfect time to create a global government, but they both failed because humanity didn’t have the necessary knowledge or the right worldview to implement them.
 Now the closest thing we have to a global government is the de facto might makes right, the geopolitical conflict between the world’s top superpowers, and the Humanist-infested United Nations that is weak, deluded, and should be burned to the ground.
 Humanism also become the dominant religion in the Western World until the latter half of the 20th century.

 I’d say that the 80s and 90s were the best time period ever for most of the entire world.
-The Soviet Union had fallen, most of the world’s economies had ascending economic growth, there was great culture being produced, it still seemed as if there was lots of technological progress to be made, etc.
+The Soviet Union had fallen, most of the world’s economies had ascending economic growth, there was great culture being produced, the Internet was created (most of its negative consequences didn’t happen yet), it still seemed as if there was lots of technological progress to be made, etc.

-Everything got so bad after the 1990s: 9-11, The War on Terror, the Great Recession, the rise of China as a superpower, increasing dysgenics and overpopulation, the NSA scandal, the 2015 European migrant crisis, mass cultural insanity, the rise of Humanism, Trump vs Clinton, unprecedented political partisanship, COVID-19 lockdowns, George Floyd Riots, the fall of Afghanistan, Russia invades Ukraine, global recession, we’ve almost reached peak technology, the upcoming Chinese Real Estate bubble, China might invade Taiwan, etc.
+Everything got so bad after the 1990s: 9-11, The War on Terror, the Great Recession, the rise of China as a superpower, increasing dysgenics and overpopulation, the NSA scandal, the 2015 European migrant crisis, mass cultural insanity, the rise of Humanism, Trump vs Clinton, unprecedented political partisanship, COVID-19 lockdowns, George Floyd Riots, Biden’s presidency, the fall of Afghanistan, Russia invades Ukraine, global recession, decreased standard of living, we’ve almost reached peak technology, the proxy conflicts between Russia and NATO in Africa, worst average mental health ever, the upcoming US debt bubble, the upcoming Chinese Real Estate bubble, China might invade Taiwan, etc.

 If modern industrialized civilization collapses, there is no coming back.
 Humanity climbed up the ladder of easily accessible fossil fuels to create our civilization, and those fossil fuels are now gone.
 We have kicked away the ladder.
 To get fossil fuels nowadays, we have to drill down miles under the Earth’s surface, or a mile under the ocean and another mile under the rocks.
 Coal used to wash up on beaches in England.
 That doesn’t happen anymore.
 It’s all gone.
 The Gulf oil spill of 2010 gives some idea of what we do today to get oil.
 Enormous amounts of capital were involved to make the Deepwater Horizon drill a mile under the sea and then about three miles down into the rock.
 Eventually, the world’s supply of fossil fuels will be entirely depleted within the next couple of decades or so.
 And humanity won’t be able to recreate them because they’re non-renewable resources.